Thorbergur centre of culture in Hali in the district Sudursveit of Southeast Iceland.

 In the Thorbergur centre is a fully licensed Restaurant.

-We offer you coffee, homebaked cakes and our specialities such as the farmraised arctic char (trout)from Hali as well as other traditional local food like gourmet Icelandic lamb and traditional lamb meat soup with bread.
+We offer coffee, homebaked cakes and our specialities such as the farmraised arctic char (trout) and also other traditional local food like gourmet Icelandic lamb and traditional lamb meat soup with bread.

 The Thorbergur centre is by road number 1 only 13 km further east from Jökulsárlón